iraf-community/iraf-community.github.io/unixsmg.rst

-since IRAF will maintain the tape position automatically, the actual value typically depends on the density of the tape, whether compression is used etc.  The `:lk` is used to build the name of a "lok file" that is created in the `/tmp` directory of the machine hosting the drive that will be used to maintain the tape status and position information, this value should be unique for each drive on the machine to avoid conflicts.
+since IRAF will maintain the tape position automatically, the actual value typically depends on the density of the tape, whether compression is used etc.  The `:lk` is used to build the name of a "lok file" that is created in the */tmp* directory of the machine hosting the drive that will be used to maintain the tape status and position information, this value should be unique for each drive on the machine to avoid conflicts.
 When configuring a new tapecap entry, all one usually needs change is the iraf device name in the first section and the host device names in the `:dv`, `:al` and `:lk` fields of this entry.
-Finally this section continues the entry with a `:tc` field saying to branch to the "solaris-dat" generic entry:
+Finally this section continues the entry with a `:tc` field saying to branch to the `solaris-dat` generic entry:

 .. code::